paastech-cloud/docs/Architecture.md

 and with support for the other technologies we use through the crates ecosystem.

-Establishing communication with other services is done via [gRPC](https://grpc.io/docs/what-is-grpc/core-concepts/). gRPC imposed itself as the go-to framework for internal APIs thanks to its [high performance](https://www.nexthink.com/blog/comparing-grpc-performance)
+Establishing communication with other services is done via [gRPC](https://grpc.io/docs/what-is-grpc/core-concepts/). gRPC imposed itself as the go-to framework for internal APIs thanks to its [high performance](https://www.nexthink.com/blog/comparing-grpc-performance) compared to [HTTP performance](https://github.com/programatik29/rust-web-benchmarks/blob/master/result/hello-world.md#comparisons).
+The synthetic benchmarks show:
+ - gRPC performs ~25% more requests compared to HTTP on a single core
+ - gRPC scales better horizontally

 To handle containerized client applications, we chose [Docker](https://www.docker.com/) because we already knew how to use it, and it is straightforward to communicate with the Docker server to manage containers.